SwetankShandilya/MedicalRAG-Bot/README.md

 ## Features
 - **Document Loading and Processing**: Extracts data from uploaded PDFs, splits them into manageable chunks, and prepares them for querying.
 - **ChromaDB Integration**: Efficiently stores document embeddings and metadata for fast and accurate retrieval.
 - **Custom Prompting**: Uses a carefully crafted prompt template to generate precise answers while avoiding unsupported claims.
-- **Streamlit Frontend**: User-friendly interface to process PDFs, initialize the database, and interact with the assistant.
 - **LLM Integration**: Powered by the Llama-2 model via the CTransformers library, providing robust language understanding capabilities.

 ---